Vanessa H. Roddenberry, Ph.D., HSP-P

 In addition to clinical experience, Dr. Roddenberry has held supervisory and educational roles, such as serving as National Coordinator for a collaborative training program on evidence-based mental health care techniques between the Department of Veterans Affairs and the Defense Center of Excellence for Psychological Health and Traumatic Brain Injury.
 Dr. Roddenberry is also trained in program evaluation and process improvement techniques.
 She completed Lean Six Sigma Green Belt training through the Department of Veterans Affairs.

-Dr. Roddenberry is a licensed psychologist and health service provider in psychology (HSP-P) in North Carolina.
+Dr. Roddenberry is a licensed psychologist and health service provider in psychology (HSP-P) in Raleigh, North Carolina.
 She is credentialed as a Health Service Psychologist (HSP) by the National Register of Health Service Psychologists.

 Additional Trainings